I need to think things through to fully grasp them,

 Most of the elements are under one’s own control.
 Inner concepts represent the innovator (you), outer represent the outside world.
 As you look the concepts aligned, the inner always affects the outer, and vice versa: imagination is required to create a habitat that fosters innovation (and imagination), knowledge is needed to leverage all kinds of resources and attitude is the way to start any change potentially eventually affecting the whole culture.
 The idea is that you can start anywhere to ”dig in” to creativity.

 Although an impressive way to visualize the different aspects of creativity, I did not find the Innovation Engine particularly useful or interesting.
 To me, it is too theoretical.
 The previously presented learnings were of much more interest and pragmatic use for me personally.

-Surely, one of the key functions for the existence of this book is to establish and solidify Tina Seelig’s status as an expert in the field of creativity and ensure a beautiful professional career as a teacher and a consultant.
+Surely, one of the key functions of this book is to establish and solidify Tina Seelig’s status as an expert in the field of creativity and ensure a beautiful professional career as teacher and consultant.
 The book, along with providing interesting introductory information especially for the novice, serves this purpose quite excellently.

 Man's search for meaning by Viktor E. Frankl - a book review

 This classic book consists of two parts.
 The first being a portrayal of the author’s real life experiences in death camps during the Nazi holocaust.
 The other part is dedicated to logotherapy, the form of psychotherapy Frankl developed based on his experiences during his imprisonment.
 The book is relatively short and doesn’t take too long to read, but at least I had to read very slowly to be able to carefully reflect upon the deeper meanings in the second part of the book.